bcurran3/ChocolateyPackages/vmware-tools/vmware-tools_10.1.10.6082533/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

-* If VMware Tools is not already installed, this installation is going to cause a reboot of your VM whether you like it or not!
+* If VMware Tools is not already installed, installation of this package is going to cause a reboot of your VM whether you like it or not!
 * VMware Tools upgrades will not cause a reboot.
 * This package downloads via a static link that should never fail.
 * This version of VMware Tools is intended to be used with Windows Guest OSes running under VSphere v5.5 and later.